propellerlabsio/meteor-ui5-website/README.md

 ##### General

 1. Make our code work with UI5 debug sources turned on or off.
-Currently if on it fails looking for "-dbg" versions of our source files.
+Currently if on it fails looking for "-dbg" versions of our source files  [Issue 2](https://github.com/propellerlabsio/meteor-ui5-experimental/issues/2).
 1. Automatically incorporate this README into the welcome page.

 #### Planned